 Best time to visit

-The landscape ranges from the subtropical, rainforest clad regions of the north to the Snowy Mountains in the south, which contain Australia's highest point, Mt Kosciuszko (2,228m/7,310ft), prominent alongside glacial lakes and stunning valleys.
+The landscape ranges from the subtropical, rainforest-clad regions of the north to the Snowy Mountains in the south, which contain Australia's highest point, Mount Kosciuszko (2,228m/7,310ft), prominent alongside glacial lakes and stunning valleys.

-There are over 1,300km (800 miles) of coastline and four UNESCO World Heritage sites including Lord Howe Island, the Greater Blue Mountains area, Willandra Lakes and the Gondwana Rainforests.
+There are over 2,000km (1,200 miles) of coastline and four UNESCO World Heritage sites including Lord Howe Island, the Greater Blue Mountains area, Willandra Lakes and the Gondwana Rainforests.